 On a large, global-economic level, there’s never a bad time to expand internationally.
 Going global can act as an excellent hedge against domestic, or even regional, economic and political conditions.
 On that level, the question is not when to expand, but how to expand successfully.
 As the global marketplace changes, companies need a plan to adapt their practices to fit the cultural implications present in new markets.
 This means exploring new ways to expand into new foreign markets.

 Traditionally, when companies wanted to expand overseas, they would do so by setting up a legal entity.
 This approach requires companies to go through a costly and arduous process to get started.
-In the UK, for example, it takes companies a minimum of $2,500 and one month to get up and running, whereas companies looking to go into Brazil can expect to wait over a year and spend more than $100,000 before they can begin operations.
+In the UK, for example, it costs companies a minimum of $2,500 and one month to get up and running, whereas companies looking to go into Brazil can expect to wait over a year and spend more than $100,000 before they can begin operations.
 That total does not include the ongoing costs and time required to maintain an entity.
-Additionally, if a company chooses to exit a market, the cost and time associated with set-up can be expected to multiply by a factor of three.
-Companies need to consider the time and costs of expansion so they can better plan to go global successfully, efficiently and compliantly.
+Additionally, if a company chooses to exit a market, the cost and time associated with setup can be expected to multiply by a factor of three.
+Companies need to consider the time and costs of expansion so they can better plan to go global successfully, efficiently, and compliantly.

 Going Global: The Right Place

 Some of the key drivers that encourage companies to go global are to increase their market share, create a new customer base for their products or services, increase revenue, secure and retain top talent, and hedge against domestic instability.
 Each company has its own goals when it comes to global expansion, and identifying both the reason for expansion as well as the target country will help companies get one step closer towards those goals.

 Before entering a new market, companies need to perform thorough in-country research to determine if there is a need for their product or service offering in their desired location.
 As they go through this process, companies can benefit from asking themselves the following questions to ascertain their potential in a new market:

 - Will the product or service fill a need or desire for the new customer base?